I looked at the dish in front of me, “it looks dead.”

 “That bad, eh?”

-“It’s the pits.
+“How can you even think of serving meat with freezer burn?
 At least I won’t feel guilty when I sign the eviction letter.
 I’ll splash these photos over social media if they threaten to sue.
-Anyway —,” I sighed, reaching out for an empty doggy bag in my handbag, “The dog would be delighted to have this.”
+Anyway —,” I sighed, reaching out for an empty doggy bag in my handbag, “the dog would be delighted to have this.”